 The assessment identified potential () associated with coal resource development that could result in hydrological changes, such as due to .
 Hazards in scope were further assessed by first estimating relevant hydrological changes through and groundwater modelling and then identifying potential on, and to, water-dependent and (described in the following sections).

 After the potential hazards were identified, the chain of events that commonly arise from coal resource development were analysed and categorised into four groups (Figure 6):

-- ‘Subsurface depressurisation and dewatering’ includes extraction of groundwater to enable CSG production.
-It has the potential to directly affect the regional groundwater system, and indirectly affect surface water – groundwater interactions.
+- ‘Subsurface depressurisation and dewatering’ istriggered by extraction of groundwater to enable CSG extraction and dewatering of open-cut mine pits.
+This potentially directly affects the groundwater system and indirectly affects the surface water - groundwater interactions.
 Potential effects are likely to be in the short term (less than 5 years) for groundwater pressure changes, to long term (10 to 100 years) for changes in groundwater movement or quality.

 - ‘Operational water management’ is triggered by modification of surface water systems to allow storage, disposal, processing and use of extracted water.
-Potential effects are in the medium to long term and include watercourses that are within and downstream of coal resource development.
+Potential effects are likely to be in the medium to long term and include impacts on watercourses within and downstream of operations.